 To place this object between two existing objects, follow these instructions.

-Follow these steps to add an Intermediate Timer Event from the Object panel to the Process model:
+Follow these steps to add an Intermediate Timer Event from the Object panel:

 Ensure that the Object panel is visible.
 If not, click the Add icon